| Living in the NeighborhoodDELINQUENT PAYMENT OF ASSESSMENTS

 to collect the unpaid assessments.
 As stated in the policy, all costs

+associated with the collection procedure are charged to the homeowner.
 If residents and owners are unaware of their payment status or know

 of past-due charges, please contact